Governing Services Agreement

 5.6 Overage Fees.
 During the subscription term, Momentive may review the number of seats and/or responses utilized and discuss with the Customer options for purchasing additional units.
-Customer agrees to pay for either: (i) the additional seat units which will be at the per unit pricing as specified on the Order Form for the underlying subscription (or, absent such specification, at the same per unit pricing as the underlying subscription pricing), prorated for the portion of that subscription term remaining at the time the seat units are added, or (ii) the additional response bundles applicable based on usage.
+Customer agrees to pay for either: (i) the additional seat units which will be at the per unit overages pricing as specified on the Order Form for the underlying subscription (or, absent such specification, at the same per unit overages pricing as the underlying subscription pricing), or (ii) the additional response bundles applicable based on usage.

 6.1 Customer Responsibilities.